jencwong/snake-ladder/README.md

 6. When the player enters the answer and presses the submit button, a checkAnswer function runs.
 There are 4 conditions to the checkAnswer.
 The correct answer is the sum of the player's current position plus the the number on dice 1 and dice 2.

-- If the correct answer is less than square #100, and the player's answer matches the correct answer, a dialogue box appears to confirm that the answer is correct.
-A gif of a cat climbing the ladder will appears at the current square.
-After a delay, the player's avatar will move forward to the new square position.
+- If the correct answer is less than square number 100, and the player's answer matches the correct answer, a dialogue box appears to confirm that the answer is correct and to prompt the player to drag the avatar into the correct square.
+A gif of a cat climbing the ladder appears.
+When the player drags the avatar into the correct box, a prompt will appear to confirm the drop, otherwise the avatar will revert to the original box.

-- If the correct answer is equal to or more than square 100, and the player's answer matches the correct answer, a dialogue box appears to congratulate the player for reaching the finish line and prompt the player to reveal the prize.
-The player's avatar will move to square 100.
-See step below 8.
+- If the correct answer is equal to or more than square 100, and the player's answer matches the correct answer, a dialogue box appears to congratulate the player for reaching the finish line and prompt the player to click on the trophy to reveal the prize.
+The player's avatar will disappear.

-- If the player's answer is wrong and the player is currently on square number that is greater than the numbers shown on the dice faces, a dialogue box will show up to tell the player that the answer is incorrect.
-A snake image appears on the current square and after a short delay, the player's avatar moves back by the number of squares shown on the dice faces.
+- If the player's answer is wrong and the player is currently on square number that is greater than the sum shown on the both dice 1 and dice 2, a dialogue box will show up to tell the player that the answer is incorrect.
+A snake image appears on the current square and the player is urged to drag the avatar back.
+The number of square to move back is the sum of dice 1 and dice 2.
+When the player drops the avatar onto the right box, a dialogue will show to confirm.
+Otherwise the avatar will revert back to the original box.

--If the player's answer is wrong and the player's current position is on the square that is less than the numbers shown on the dice faces,then a dialogue box appears to notify the player that his/her answer is incorrect and that he/she will move back to square 1.
-The player's avatar will automatically move back to square 1.
+-If the player's answer is wrong and the player's current position is on the square that is less than the numbers shown on the dice faces,then a dialogue box appears to notify the player that his/her answer is incorrect and that he/she will have to drag the avatar back to square 1.
+When the player drops the avatar onto the right box, a dialogue will show to confirm.
+Otherwise the avatar will revert back to the original box.

 7. The player will repeat step 4 to step 6 above until the player reaches the finish line.
 The player can always press the reset game button at any point in time.